searchspring/snap/packages/snap-preact-components/src/components/Atoms/Merchandising/readme.md

 ```

 ### type
-The required `type` prop specifiesthe banner type to render from the `content` object.
+The required `type` prop specifies the banner type to render from the `content` object.

 Banner Types include `header`, `footer`, `left`, and `banner`.